36 China Town: Plot

 Karan calls Rocky to the police station.
 But seeing Rocky's eyes, Raj recollects that it was Rocky's eyes and shoes which he had seen behind the cupboard.
 Rocky then says that he was in another room that night.
 He had found Sonia already murdered.
 Panicked, he was about to get out of the house when Raj and Priya entered and started searching for Sonia.
 Karan is able to reconstruct what actually happened that night based on Mr. Dixit's statement about the will and everybody's statement.
 First, he procures the drunkard, whom Raj and Priya believe to be the murderer.
 But Karan goes on to explain that he is, in fact, the kidnapper.

 Karan explains that the kidnapper was hired by the killer, but the kidnapper lost the child, who was then found by Raj and Priya in Mumbai.
 After Sonia is informed about the child's discovery, the killer murdered Sonia, while other people incriminated themselves through circumstances.
 The real killers are Mr. and Mrs. Lobo.
 According to Sonia Chang's initial will, after her death, the person who was most close to her son (which were her housekeepers) would inherit everything, but then one day she found out about their evil intentions and decided to change her will, which led to them murdering her.

 Raj and Priya are given custody of Vicky.
+Rocky as usual, tries to hit on a girl but it is revealed to be Karan's wife.
+Later everyone in the end have fun and dinner in China Town.